 We follow the regulations as set out by Stockport Metropolitan Borough Council.
 You can view them here.
-If you wish to request a leave of absence, please speak to Mrs O’Sullivan in the office.
+If you wish to request a leave of absence, please speak to Mrs Ashton in the office.
 We would strongly recommend that you do this before planning any leave of absence.
 You will then be given a holiday request form.
 This request should be made by the parent or carer with whom the child lives.
 This is the case even where it is another person who wishes to take the child out of school.
 You will then receive a reply from the headteacher within a 14 days, which will dictate whether your request has been authorised or unauthorised.

-If the absence hasn’t been authorised, but you remove your child from school, the absences will be marked in the school register as unauthorised absences.
+If the absence has not been authorised, but you remove your child from school, the absences will be marked in the school register as unauthorised absences.
 This may result in fixed penalty fines of £60 (rising to £120) per parent per child being issued by the Local Authority.
 In some cases, parents may be prosecuted for the offence of failure to ensure regular school attendance.

 Our cookies ensure you get the best experience on our website.